garlic rosemary steaks with kale walnut pesto

 Instructions

 - Finely chop 1 clove garlic.
-Sprinkle 1 teaspoon salt over the garlic, and mash with the side of the chef’s knife to form a garlic salt patse.
-Add rosemary and work into the past with the knife.
+Sprinkle 1 teaspoon salt over the garlic, and mash with the side of the chef’s knife to form a smooth garlic salt paste.
 Rub all over steaks and set aside.

 - Preheat grill to medium-high heat.

 - Meanwhile, with motor of the food processor running, drop the remaining 1 clove garlic through the feed tube and allow to process until finely chopped.
 Open lid and add kale and basil and pulse and then process continuously until the greens are finely chopped.
-Open lid, add walnuts, Romano and the remaining ½ teaspoon salt.
+Open lid, add walnuts (or pinenuts), Romano (or Parmesan) and the remaining ½ teaspoon salt.
 Pulse to combine and scrape down the sides.
-With the motor running drizzle in oil.
+With the motor running drizzle in 3 tablespoons oil.
+If needed, add up to an additional 1 tablespoon oil to loosen the pesto to desired consistency.

 Nutrition